Want to feel happier, stronger and more centred? Then try these spiritual self-care tips today!

 And last but by no means least – meditate!
 One of the most powerful ways to centre and connect with your soul and the universe is to meditate.
 If you’ve fallen out of practice then use this as a reminder to get back into the meditation zone.
 If you’re new to meditation then there are many app’s that can help and guide you as well as lots of online tools and videos.
 Insight Timer, Headspace and Calm are very good apps to try out.
 What will also help your practice is to pick a time that works for you and to stick to this time every day so that it becomes a natural part of your daily routine.
 Remember you can start meditating with just five minutes and gently build up to a longer session.
 Meditating on a regular basis (little and often is better than long intermittent sessions) anchors your soul connection, calms the body and stills the mind.
 There are numerous studies that all prove it’s benefits for improving your health and well being in mind, body and spirit.

 So there you have it six of my favourite practises to boost spiritual self care that you can incorporate into your everyday life.
-We hope it inspires you to put yourself first and help you to feel happier, brighter, more spiritually alive and at one with the universe!
+I hope it inspires you to put yourself first and help you to feel happier, brighter, more spiritually alive and at one with the universe!
 Do stay tuned as I hope to release some eBooks and courses in the forthcoming months all designed to help you live a more happy and fulfilled spiritual life.
 You can also to my monthly newsletter in which I share more spiritual insight as well as unique offers on my clothing with soul.
 You might also like to join my beautiful community of Facebook friends @earthmonkclothing.